syncfusion-content/uwp-docs/uwp/Visual-Studio-Integration/NuGet-Packages.md

 # NuGet Packages in UWP

 [NuGet](https://www.nuget.org/) can be used to automatically add files and references to your Visual Studio projects.
-You can use the Syncfusion UWP NuGet packages without installing the Essential Studio or UWP platform installation to development with the Syncfusion UWP controls.
+You can use the Syncfusion® UWP NuGet packages without installing the Essential Studio or UWP platform installation to development with the Syncfusion UWP controls.

-From v16.2.0.46 (2018 Volume 2 Service Pack 1) onwards, all the Syncfusion components are available as NuGet packages at [nuget.org](https://www.nuget.org/profiles/SyncfusionInc).
+From v16.2.0.46 (2018 Volume 2 Service Pack 1) onwards, all the Syncfusion® components are available as NuGet packages at [nuget.org](https://www.nuget.org/profiles/SyncfusionInc).

-Starting with v16.2.0.x, if you reference Syncfusion assemblies from trial setup or from the NuGet package, you must include a license key in your projects.
+Starting with v16.2.0.x, if you reference Syncfusion® assemblies from trial setup or from the NuGet package, you must include a license key in your projects.
 Refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/overview) to learn about registering Syncfusion license key in your UWP application to use Syncfusion controls.

-N> Starting from v17.1.0.32 (2018 Volume 1), Syncfusion will no longer publish NuGet packages at [nuget.syncfusion.com](https://nuget.syncfusion.com/).
+N> Starting from v17.1.0.32 (2018 Volume 1), Syncfusion® will no longer publish NuGet packages at [nuget.syncfusion.com](https://nuget.syncfusion.com/).

 ## Installing NuGet Packages